Dirac231/ADEN/README.md

 - PowerUpSQL

-It is to be used as an all-in-one enumeration script to use when you are in a domain user's session.
-I've also included an obfuscated version to bypass AMSI.\
+It is to be used as an all-in-one enumeration script to use when you are in a domain user's session.\
 \
 Big credits to all the authors of the above mentioned tools!
 You are awesome.